andrewpillar/config/readme.md

         }
     }

+## Syntax

-The configuration language is a plain text file containing a list of parameters.
+A configuration file is a plain text file with a list of parameters and their values.
+The value of a parameter can either be a literal, array, or a parameter block.
+Typically, the filename should be suffixed with the `.conf` file extension.

+### Comments

-Comments in the language start with `#` and end with a newline.
+Comments start with `#` and end with a newline.
+This can either be on a full line, or inlined.

     # Full-line comment.
-    log "/dev/stdout" # Inline comment.
+    temp 0.5 # Inline comment.

-A parameter is just a named value, where the value is either a literal, an array, or a block.
-A literal can be one of the following,
+### String

-* `string` - A sequence of bytes wrapped between a pair of `"`.
+A string is a sequence of bytes wrapped between a pair of `"`.
+As of now, string literals are limited in their capability.

-* `int` - A numeric value that is a whole number.
-* `float` - A numeric value that is a float.
+    string  "this is a string literal"
+    string2 "this is another \"string\" literal, with escapes"

+### Number

+Integers and floats are supported.
+Integers are decoded into the `int64` type, and floats into the `float64` type.

+    int   10
+    float 10.25

+### Bool

-* `bool` - A value that is either `true` or `false`.
+A bool is a `true` or `false` value.

+    bool  true
+    bool2 false

+### Duration

-* `duration` - A numeric value suffixed with with `s`, `m`, `h`, or `d` for second, minue, hour, or day respectively.
-This will be converted to a `time.Duration` when decoded.
+Duration is a duration of time.
+This is a number literal suffixed with either `s`, `m`, `h`, or `d`, for second, minute, hour, or day respectively.
+Duration is decoded into the `time.Duration` type.

-* `size` - A numeric value suffixed with `B`, `KB`, `MB`, `GB`, `TB`, `PB`, `EB`, or `ZB`.
-This will be converted to `int64` when decoded.
+    seconds 10s
+    minutes 10m
+    hours   10h
+    days    10d

+### Size

+Size is the amount of bytes.
+This is a number literal suffixed with the unit, either `B`, `KB`, `MB`, `GB`, or `TB`.
+Size is decoded into the `int64` type.

+    byte     1B
+    kilobyte 1KB
+    megabyte 1MB
+    gigabyte 1GB
+    terabyte 1TB

+### Array

-an array is a list of values wrapped between a pair of `[ ]`,
+An array is a list of values, these can either be literals, or blocks wrapped in a pair of `[ ]`.
+Arrays are decoded into a slice of the respective type.

-    strings ["one", "two", "three"]
+    strings ["str", "str2", "str3"]
-    numbers [1, 2, 3]
+    numbers [1, 2, 3, 4]

+    arrays [
+        [1, 2, 3],
+        [4, 5, 6],
+        [7, 8, 9],
+    ]

+    blocks [{
+        x 1
+        y 2
+        z 3
+    }, {
+        x 4
+        y 5
+        z 6
+    }, {
+        x 7
+        y 8
+        z 9
+    ]]

+### Block

-a block is a list of parameters wrapped between a pair of `{ }`,
+A block is a list of parameters wrapped between a pair of `{ }`.
+Blocks are decoded into a struct.

     block {
-        string "string"
-        number 10
-        duration 10h
-        size 10GB

-        array [true, false]
+        param "value"

         block2 {
-            # More parameters here.
+            param 10
         }
     }

-parameters can be labeled.
-Labelling a parameter allows for multiple parameters to be grouped together.
-For example, assume your application allows authenticating against multiple backends, you may want to group each configuration block by the backend,
+### Label

+A label can be used to distinguish between parameters of the same name.
+This can be useful when you have similar configuration parameters that you want to distinguish between.
+A labelled parameter is decoded into a map, where the key of the map is a string, the label itself, and the value of the map is the type for the parameter.

     auth ldap {
         addr "ldap://example.com"